kubewarden/docs/docs/security/threat-model.md

 All rules are reviewed and tested.

 **To do**
-We may came up with some tests to cover this rules reviews We  should carefully review a PR changing the rules in the policies deployment
+Introduce tests to cover this rule.
+As always, carefully review PRs changing the rules in the policies deployment.

 ## Threat ID 13 - Attacker exploits bad string matching on a blocklist to  bypass rules
 An attacker, who has rights to create workloads, bypasses a rule by exploiting